nathanaelries/eth2-debian/README.md

 With any new installation, ufw is disabled by default.
 Enable it with the following settings.

-Port 22 (or your random port #) TCP for SSH connection
+- Port 22 (or your random port #) TCP for SSH connection

-Ports for p2p traffic
+Ports for p2p traffic:

-Lighthouse uses port 9000 tcp/udp
+- Lighthouse uses port 9000 tcp/udp

-Teku uses port 9000 tcp/udp
+- Teku uses port 9000 tcp/udp

-Prysm uses port 13000 tcp and port 12000 udp
+- Prysm uses port 13000 tcp and port 12000 udp

-Nimbus uses port 9000 tcp/udp
+- Nimbus uses port 9000 tcp/udp

-Lodestar uses port 30607 tcp and port 9000 udp
+- Lodestar uses port 30607 tcp and port 9000 udp

-Port 30303 tcp/udp eth1 node
+- Port 30303 tcp/udp eth1 node

 By default, deny all incoming and outgoing traffic